"Productivity" has become a buzzword with positive connotations – but what happens when getting things done is taken to an extreme?

 “A person might crave the recognition their work gives them, or the salary increases they get.
 The problem is that just like all addictions, over time a person needs more and more to be satisfied and then it starts to work against you.
 Withdrawal symptoms include increased anxiety, depression and fear.”

-Addiction is a brain disease that affects the brain's reward system and results in compulsive behaviour despite the harmful consequences.
-However, the complicating factor with an addiction to productivity is that society tends to reward it – or at least casts it in a positive light.
+A disease that affects the brain's reward system, addiction results in compulsive behavior despite harmful consequences.
+However, addiction to productivity often yields rewards – or at least positive suggestions.
 “It's seen as a good thing: the more you work, the better,” says Chapman.
-“Many people don’t realise the harm it causes until a divorce occurs and a family is broken apart, or the toll it takes on mental health.”
+“Many people don’t realize the harm it causes until a divorce occurs and a family is broken apart, or the toll it takes on mental health.”

-Addressing the warning signs – such as rushing through a family meal to return to work duties – and taking steps to modify compulsive habits is essential.
-The Center for BrainHealth’s Chapman suggests limiting the amount of time spent on an individual work task to 45 minutes or fewer, and not allowing interruptions, so as to create an opportunity for deep thought.
+Addressing warning signs and taking steps to modify compulsive habits is essential.
+Chapman suggests limiting the amount of time spent on an individual work task to 45 minutes or fewer, and not allowing interruptions, so as to create an opportunity for deep thought.

 “Take five minutes at least five times a day to completely stop.
 Turn off your technology and go outside,” says Chapman.

-And as for sacrificing connections for work?
-The brain thrives on fun, laughter and meaningful relationships – so her advice is to make room for them no matter what.
+The brain thrives on fun, laughter and meaningful relationships – so Chapman emphasizes the need to make room for joy, no matter what.
 “At the end of peoples’ lives, they don't wish they’d worked longer hours.
 They wish they’d spent more time with family or enjoyed the travel they got to do, but were never mentally present because they were checking their phone.”